 She has worked with the: Latino population, Foster Care system, Gang members, Prison population and Psychiatric population (the severely mentally ill).
 She has also treated issues surrounding Abandonment, Anxiety/Panic, Bipolar disorder, Co-dependency, Domestic violence, Depression, Dual Diagnosis, Family conflicts, LGBTQ, Life transitions, Self-Esteem, Perfectionism, Personality Disorders (Borderline, Psychosis, etc.), Schizophrenia, Sociopaths, Severe Trauma, Triply-Diagnosed: (HIV+, Substance Abuse and mental illness), including those with less distress from emotional issues that have sabotaged their life.

-Included in the populations Nancy has worked with, International clients, varied professions such as business, the arts, chefs, medical professionals as well as high-profile clients.
+Included in the populations Nancy has worked with, International clients, varied professions such as business, the arts, medical professionals and high-profile clients.

 That that organ allows us to move, allows us to speak,